-Born just nine years after the 16th Street Baptist Church bombing in Birmingham, Alabama, Imani Perry was instilled from an early age with a strong instinct for justice and progressive change.
+Born just nine years after the 16th Street Baptist Church bombing in Birmingham, Alabama, Dr. Imani Perry was instilled from an early age with a strong instinct for justice and progressive change.
 The rich interplay between history, race, law, and culture continues to inform her work as a critically-acclaimed author and the Hughes-Rogers Professor of African American Studies at Princeton University.

-In her acclaimed Breathe: A Letter to My Sons, explores the terror, grace, and beauty of coming of age as a Black person in contemporary America and what it means to parent our children in a persistently unjust world.
-Conceived as a letter to her young sons, this “uplifting and often lyrical meditation on living” (Booklist, starred review) offers compassion, dignity, and resilience as a balm to all Black children facing a world rife with racial hatred.
+In her acclaimed Breathe: A Letter to My Sons, Perry explores the terror, grace, and beauty of coming of age as a Black person in contemporary America and what it means to parent our children in a persistently unjust world.
+Conceived as a letter to her young sons, this “uplifting and often lyrical meditation on living” (Booklist, starred review) offering compassion, dignity, and resilience as a balm to all Black children facing a world rife with racial hatred.
 As The New York Times noted, “Breathe is a parent’s unflinching demand, born of inherited trauma and love, for her children’s right simply to be possible.”
 The book was a finalist for the 2020 Chautauqua Prize and a finalist for the NAACP Image Award for Excellence in Nonfiction.

 Perry’s writing has appeared in The New York Times, The Atlantic, New York Magazine, and Harper’s, among other publications.
 Future planned projects include an examination of African American theories of law and justice, and a meditation on the color blue in Black life.
 She earned her Ph.D. in American Studies from Harvard University, a JD from Harvard Law School, an LLM from Georgetown University Law Center and a BA from Yale College in Literature and American Studies.